 Most cold symptoms can be relieved with over-the-counter (OTC) medications.
 Below is a list of OTC medications to use with the various symptoms of a common cold.
 These medications can be purchased at UHS offices.
 You do not need to make an appointment to purchase cold care medications or other OTC medications at UHS.

-With so many medications to choose from when you have a cold or flu, choosing the best product can be tough.
+With so many medications to choose from when you have a cold or flu, choosing the best product can be challenging.
 It is important to read the labels of each product.
 Most cold and flu preparations contain a combination of ingredients.
 If you take more than one product, you may actually be getting a double dose of an active ingredient and/or not getting enough of another.
 Use OTC medications for temporary use only, unless instructed by your health care provider.

 Young adults should avoid taking aspirin for cold symptoms.
 Aspirin, which contains salicylates, has been implicated in the development of Reye Syndrome, an uncommon, but serious complication of viral illnesses, such as colds in children and young adults.
 Tylenol® is a better choice.